sniff122/coredns-autodomainip6/README.md

 It's necessary that `file` or `secondary` comes right after `autodomainip6`!
 This plugin always calls the next plugin and checks its return.
 It will only generate an AAAA if a negative result comes back.

+## Config options

+### suffix

+This is the suffix that gets removed from DNS requests for only the IPv6 address

+### ttl

+The TTL (Time To Live) for responses

+### allowed

+Allowed IPv6 prefixes for domains

+For example, in the above examples the below is used.

+> `allowed 2001:0db8:1234:1::/64 2001:0db8:1234:2::/64`

+This will mean that the following will resolve (the rest of the IPv6 address for the prefix replaces the `*`)

+`20010db812340001*.rdns.example.com`
+`20010db812340002*.rdns.example.com`

+But everything else will fail with `REFUSED`

 ## Building a ready-to-use coredns binary using Docker

 Using the docker infrastructure it's easy for you to build a working binary with the plugin: